Getting pregnant is going to take a lot more than just hitting the sheets.

 There are few conversations about sex that actually make me want to punch a wall — even three years later.
 But one conversation in particular has had that effect.

 It was an office Christmas party, and a circle of women was engaged in animated chit chat about work, pop culture, and all the sorts of things you discuss at Christmas parties.
-We worked at a magazine that covered books, so I mentioned a new nonfiction title coming out called The Impatient Woman's Guide to Getting Pregnant.
+We worked at a magazine that covered books, so I mentioned a book I read called The Impatient Woman's Guide to Getting Pregnant.

 The second the title left my mouth, one woman, a 50-something with a blonde bob and photos of her two kids plastered around her office, snorted so loud she nearly dropped her drink.